Armand Peugeot

 Armand Peugeot (/fr/; 18 February 1849 – 4 February 1915) was a French industrialist, pioneer of the automobile industry and the man who transformed Peugeot into a manufacturer of bicycles and, later, of automobiles.
 He was accepted into the Automotive Hall of Fame in 1999.

 Family

-Born in 1849 into a Protestant family at Herimoncourt, in eastern France, Armand Peugeot was the son of Emile Peugeot and grandson of Jean-Pierre Peugeot.
+Born in 1849 into a Protestant family at Hérimoncourt, in eastern France, Armand Peugeot was the son of Emile Peugeot and grandson of Jean-Pierre Peugeot.
 The family had a metal working business, producing a range of practical goods such as springs, saws, spectacle frames and coffee grinders.
 In 1872, he married Sophie Leonie Fallot (1852–1930) and they had five children, but their only son, Raymond, died in 1896.
 Armand Peugeot died on 2 January 1915 in Neuilly-sur-Seine, near Paris.

 Education

 He was a graduate of the École Centrale Paris, a prestigious engineering school in France.
 In 1881, Peugeot travelled to England where he saw the potential of bicycles and their manufacture.